anton-k/talks/csound-journal/Csound-expression-paper.md

 > dac $ loop $ mel [htom, mtom, ltom, sn]
 ~~~

-#### Time to make a pause
+##### Time to make a pause

-We can make a sample that contains a silence andlasts for certain amount of beats
+We can make a sample that contains a silence and lasts for certain amount of beats
 with function `rest`:

 ~~~haskell